Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Bad handoffs surface as explicit failures—not silent cross-system drift.

-How this maps to shipped stages — Experience timeline
+See how this maps to shipped work in the Experience timeline

 Featured Projects